 P.S.
 Pen, ink & writer all are on the bum.
 I hope you can read it.

-My grandmother and her family had been living at 2730 Kenwood Ave since 1905, about 4 years.
+My grandmother and her family had been living at 2730 Kenwood Ave since at least 1903.
 Her older brother, George owned the house.
 He was a laborer and lived there until illness in 1945 forced him to move to Detroit to live with Albert and Pearl and their family.